 In this workflow step, you identify your compliance requirements and configure applicable communication compliance policies.
 Policy templates are a great way to not only quickly configure a new compliance policy, but to also quickly modify and update policies as your requirements change.
 For example, you may want to quickly test a policy for offensive language and anti-harassment on communications for a small group of users before configuring a policy for all users in your organization.

 By default, Global Administrators do not have access to communication compliance features.
 To enable permissions for communication compliance features, see Make communication compliance available in your organization.

 You can choose from the following policy templates in the Microsoft 365 compliance center:

-- Offensive language and anti-harassment: Use this template to quickly create a policy that uses the built-in classifier to automatically detect content that may be considered abusive or offensive.
+- Offensive or threatening language: Use this template to quickly create a policy that uses built-in classifiers to automatically detect content that may be considered abusive or offensive.

 - Sensitive information: Use this template to create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.